 There are many ways to recycle at home.
-We personally use a barrel to collect water for the garden and flower beds.
-We compost some of our waste and leaves.
+We personally use a rain barrel to collect water for our garden and flower beds.
+We compost some of our waste, grass clippings and leaves.
 We carefully consider what to do with the rest of our trash.
 Our town has a great recycling program.
-Newspapers, all plastics, metal, glass and cardboard go to our transfer station in town.
+Newspapers, mixed paper, all plastics, metal, glass and cardboard go to our transfer station in town.
 We do this all the time.

 We participate in several town and state “special day” programs, such as “hazardous waste day”, “prescription / over the counter medication disposal day”, “sneaker recycle day” and others.
 You can find information on special disposal days near you by going to your state or city website.
-We are on the email list for our local politician, and he sends announcements of these special events to his constituents ahead of time as a reminder.
+We are on the email list for our local politicians and receive announcements of these special events.

 Environmental Protection Agency (EPA) – Find your state on the Environmental Protection agency website.
 Look for ReUse Centers and Material Exchanges.
 You should find a list of locations in your state where you can donate and/or buy reusable goods.

-Home Depot – has drop off boxes and accepts used light bulbs and batteries at their stores.
+Home Depot – has drop off boxes and accepts used light bulbs and old batteries at their stores.